 We also host Lego Buddies events which are get-togethers for students generally ranging from Kindergarten through 5th grade to parallel play with Legos and other building kits.
 These gatherings are usually held for 1-2 hours on a Saturday or Sunday usually during winter months.
 We occasionally hold Lego robotics training for special needs students and can help parents learn about the First Lego League robotic kits and competitions.

-The WWP SEPTSA award is funded by SEPTSA membership and fundraising dollars.
-It is honors a high school age student graduating or transitioning from one of the District high schools or from an out of District placement.
-The award is published in the annually in the District scholarship / award booklet posted on the District website and information is made available through SEPTSA meetings and the website.
+SEPTSA offers two awards: 1) the WWP SEPTSA Achievement award, and 2) the WWP SEPTSA service award.
+Both awards are funded by SEPTSA membership and fundraising dollars.
+The Achievement award honors a high school age students graduating or transitioning from one of the District high schools or from an out of District placement and celebrates students who achieved their goals while persevering through with learning, physical and social challenges.
+The Service award honors high school age students graduating or transitioning from one of the District high schools or from an out of District placement and celebrates students who supported SEPTSA's mission and activities.
+Both awards are published annually in the District scholarship / award booklet which is posted on the District website (around March) and information is made available through SEPTSA meetings, notices and its website.